Murali Sreeshankar: Career

-At the 2022 World Athletics Championships, he qualified for the final round and finished seventh with a jump of 7.96 m.
-At the 2022 Commonwealth Games, he won the silver medal with a jump of 8.08 metres and became the first male long jumper from India to win a silver medal at the Games.
+He placed seventh at the 2022 World Indoor Championships in Belgrade, with a jump of 7.92 m.
+At the 2022 World Championships in Eugene, he finished seventh with a jump of 7.96 m.
+At the 2022 Commonwealth Games in Birmingham, he won the silver medal with a jump of 8.08 m and became the first Indian male long jumper to win a silver medal at the Games.
+He made his Diamond League debut at the 2022 Herculis, where he finished sixth jumping 7.94 m.